Diaverse/Frontend/README.md

 # Frontend
-Repo for the frontend UI.

 /////IMPORTANT/////
+This was the original repo for files concerning the frontend UI.
-This repo is out of date.
-Please refer to the "Backend" repo for the most up-to-date files.
+As of now, this repo is out of date.
+Please refer to the repository named "Backend" for the most up-to-date files.